Reflections on the Moana Water of Life Talanoa, Part 1

 As an observer, I value this talanoa/korero for its message of the potential for greater unity but also the need to be cautious of division within this crucial mission for the Anglican Church of Aotearoa, New Zealand and Pasifika.
 Thankfully, there are positive signs for future success.
 Still, there are also signs of subjects that could be deceptive and can bring down this concept of talanoa/korero if not carefully deciphered and simply ignored.
 As the Oaktree has produced new greenery during springtime, so do we need such renewal of our spirits to make all this happen as God may have wanted for the Church.
 Thus, I assume that as a three-tikanga Anglican Church, we need to bank on the positive similarities and promote them for one another.

-The powerful symbol of the three-tikanga Anglican Church must not downgrade what it symbolises (unity in diversity) and must not employ comparison as an instrument for negative competition, but a positive one instead.
+The powerful symbol of the three-tikanga Anglican Church needs to not downgrade what it symbolises (unity in diversity) or employ comparison as an instrument for negative competition, but a positive one instead.
 For purposes of making that a reality, this talanoa/korero begins us on a good mode.
 Let us keep it that way, for we are all islanders and people of the moana.
 Let us continue the talanoa/korero/talem-stori as people of the liquid continent, who depended on it as a means of survival.

 To God be the glory!